v-ji/gnd-gender/README.md

 - Fetches the GND gender vocabulary RDF file
 - Checks for any concepts beyond female, male, and “not known”
-- Posts result to Bluesky
+- Posts result to Bluesky and/or Mastodon
 - Runs daily via GitHub Actions

 ## Installation